dariushhpg1/IconaMoon/README.md

 ## 8 Styles
 Our icons are designed in 8 different styles.
 Choose yours and make the design pops!
+- Thin
+- Light
+- Regular
+- Bold
+- Fill
+- Color
+- Duotone
+- Cute

 ## Pixel-Based Grid
 Our entire library is designed in a 24px × 24px frame with 2px of padding.
-They are sharp, catchy and ready to scale up to any sizes.
+They are sharp, catchy and ready to scale up to any size.

 ## Shapes
 We designed IconaMoon based on rectangles, circles and lines.
 That gave us a uniform structure for all icons and that’s just what we want in an icon set!

 ## Always free!
-IconaMoon is totally free and you can do what ever you want with it.
+IconaMoon is totally free and you can do whatever you want with it.
 Take a copy and make it your own.

 ## Stay tuned
 We have plans to release updates every season.
 More icons to come!